-When compared to other high school sports, trapshooting is the safest sport for student athletes. ...
+When compared to other high school sports in the high school sports-related injury study, trapshooting ...

 The Minnesota State High School Clay Target League is a 501(c)(3) non-profit corporation and the independent provider of shooting sports as an extra curricular coed activity to students in grades six through twelve who have their Firearms Safety Certification.
 Read More